Culture Calibration through Custom Assessments

 Values and Behaviors Survey

 The structure of your survey is vitally important.
 Survey items (or questions) are best derived from your defined values and behaviors.
-(If your company hasn’t done those yet, Chris and his team can help you define your organizational constitution, which is the foundation of your desired culture).
+(If your company hasn't done those yet, Chris and his team can help you define your organizational constitution, which is the standardization of your desired culture).

 Ratings are confidential; they are not attributed to any individual respondent.